ravidahiya74/London-Crime-Analysis/README.md

 ### Key findings and conclusions:

 1. **There is no conclusive seasonality effect between crime level and month**
     - Our study defines crime level as the total number of crimes weighted by their severity index.
-Using several definitions of seasons in categorizing the months (i.e. cold/mild/warm, the four seasons, and holiday months vs. regular months) we could not find conclusive evidence that the crime rate is affected by any of these factors using one-way ANOVA test.
+By categorizing month into the four seasons, we could not find conclusive evidence that the crime rate is affected by any of these factors using one-way ANOVA test.
 <br><br>
 2. **Suspect for serious crimes is less likely to be identified than lesser crimes**
     - Serious crimes are defined based on the severity index published ONS, which includes violent crimes, robbery, burgularly and arson.
 Using Chi-square test with equally likely outcome, we found that proportion of cases where a suspect is not found for serious crimes is statistically higher than lesser crimes.